VRHIKKY/VketCloudSDK_Documents/docs/Unity/worldbasic.en.md

 ![AddEssentialObjects](img/AddEssentialObjects.jpg)

-・An avatar does not appear after building, you falls from the cube.
+- An avatar does not appear after building, you falls from the cube.
-・If you jump, you will be returned to the initial spawn point when you land.
+- If you jump, you will be returned to the initial spawn point when you land.

 In the above cases, "DespawnHeight" may be high.
 Try lowering DespawnHeight height (y-axis).